PlasmaPy/plasmapy.github.io/pages/meetings/summer-school-2024.md

 ## Applications

-The application process is now closed.
+The application process is now closed, having had 82 applicants for 25 available spots.
 Thank you to everyone who applied!

 ## Contact information

-If you have questions, please feel free to email team@plasmapy.org.
+If you have questions, please feel free to email <team@plasmapy.org>.

 ## Acknowledgments